 You need to focus on one of these calls to action per tweet.
 Tweets are simply not long enough for multiple calls to action.
 Here is an account that had a very clear call to action.
 They wanted people to visit their new website:

 — MIG Vision Studio (@MigVisionStudio) March 20, 2017

 Make sure that your goal is stated in an obvious manner.
 You don’t have a lot of time to get people’s attention on Twitter, a confusing call to action will lose their interest.

 A wise, and ironically rambling, man once said that “brevity is the soul of wit.”
 This is absolutely true on Twitter where you have those 140 characters, and mere seconds, to capture attention.
-You must be concise on what you’re saying, if you have two messages break it up into two tweets.
-Never put more information into one tweet than you need to convey one idea.
+You must be concise with what you’re saying.
+Never put more information into one tweet than your audience can respond to.
 Effective calls to action on Twitter always cut out extraneous fluff.

 — ASPCA (@ASPCA) July 8, 2015

 Yes, please help sweet Matthew!
 This just one aspect of getting more retweets on Twitter, and can be great when used with our Twitter Retweets Service.

 Use professional language, along with simple and familiar terminology and give your Twitter followers a reason to want to follow through on your call to action.
 Wrap your call to action around information that makes it legitimate.
 A quick fact followed by a ‘Click here to learn more,’ could be all you need to drive conversions.

 Provide an incentive in your call to action

 You Twitter follower has to know why they should care and what is in it for them.
 Will they gain new knowledge, have their questions answered, get a discount, be able to watch a funny video, enter a contest?
 Clearly state what your customer gains from following your call to action.